redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/4-convert2rhel/upgrade-exercise.md

     - SCM BRANCH: main (if you didn't create a new branch to work with, otherwise, use branch name created)
     - Save and refresh project.

-3. Edit template SETUP / Satellite and include "Workshop Credential" with "Satellite Credential" For extra_vars box:
+3. Edit template SETUP / Satellite.
+Under Credentials, "Satellite Credential" will already be present...add "Workshop Credential" by clicking on the magnifying glass icon.
+    For extra_vars box:
     - add ==> refresh_satellite_manifest: no
     - check "PROMPT ON LAUNCH"